Results

 Annual savings of heat, fuel and electricity by sector

-From the new energy savings achieved in 2017-2021, 81% was heat and fuels, and the remaining 19% was electricity.
-In private service sector, nearly 70% of savings were from electricity.
+From the new energy savings achieved in 2017-2023, 87% was heat and fuels, and the remaining 13% was electricity.
+In private service sector, approximately 65% of savings were from electricity.